raymondturrisi/mdm/README.md

 Where you can add a parsing function with the same parameter/return template as the other functions, and when you setup a topic mapping file it should automatically link your topic / algorithm type, and the algorithm within the class, during processing.

 I hope you find this useful - if you notice any bugs, or have an idea for what else can be added, you can send me an email at **raymond(dot)turrisi(at)gmail(dot)com**.
 If you end up using it and find it useful, I'd also appreciate the email knowing where the program finds itself and whose benefitting from it.

-If someone is screaming with ambition and has ideas for where else this can go, I'm also open to collaboration as long as the scope is appropriate.